Joween is an IT Professional who loves playing computer games and watching anime. He loves sharing his knowledge of computers and anime.

-Let’s go into history class with our seventh entry "Drifters" with a touch of fantasy.
+Let’s go into history class with our seventh entry Drifters with a touch of fantasy.

 Shimazu Toyohisa was mortally wounded in the Battle of Sekigahara.
 While he walks himself to safety, he stumbles into a room with a mysterious bespectacled man and put him in a different world.
-When he awakened to the new world, he met some Elves that helped and transported him into a cave where he met fellow warriors, Nobunaga Oda a Japanese feudal lord and Yoichi Suketaka Nasu an expert archer; known as "Drifters."
+When he awakened to the new world, he met some Elves that helped and transported him into a cave where he met fellow warriors, Nobunaga Oda a Japanese feudal lord and Yoichi Suketaka Nasu an expert archer; known as Drifters.

 However, the story doesn’t end there.
-Toyohisa, Nobunaga, and Yoichi found themselves helping a thrive of Elves from extinction.
+Toyohisa, Nobunaga, and Yoichi found themselves helping the thrive of Elves from extinction.
 This marks the plot of claiming the world from the abusive groups of humans.
 In the process, the Drifters meets the "Ends," a group of villains that claims to destroy Drifters and humans to let the non-human beings, like ogres and goblins, live and thrive in the world.

 8. Boku dake ga Inai Machi (Erased)

 Satoru Fujinuma had an ability that rewinds time in times of tragedy.
 He calls it “Revival.”
 The 29-year-old manga artist was always busy working with his everyday life, but this was about to change when he was falsely accused of murdering his mother.
-When he scrams to escape from the officers, his mysterious powers activates, and he wakes up 18 years in the past.
+When he scrams to escape from the officers, his mysterious powers activate, and he wakes up 18 years in the past.
 His body is brought back to a child state but his memory as an adult remains.
 He soon realizes the connections between his mothers murder and the disappearance of Kayo Hinazuki, a mysterious individual who is an introvert and doesn’t talk much.

 Given the only option to correct the past and the present, Satoru sets on a quest to find the true murderer and almost ends up being the victim instead.